dan-kez/lambda-ftp-to-gsheet-transform/README.md

 ### What are some things I'd add / change
 - Really this project is missing a number of tests.
 Integration tests would be great.
 - A bit better error handling.
-There some rudimentary stuff here but it could be better.
+There some rudimentary stuff including exponential backoffs but it could be better.
 - Better logging.
 - A script to scaffold the parameter store.
 Mostly didn't add since I'm not planning to use this in multiple AWS accounts
 - Potentially using google cloud so there are fewer things to integrate with.
 I'm more familiar with aws so I went with that.
 - Make it faster.
 I did have a parallel upload feature.
 Unfortunately, this FTP server limits me to one connection per user and an [active FTP connection can only transfer one file at a time per the RFC.](https://stackoverflow.com/a/13195869)
 - Automated Graphs.
 Right now I have super basic monitoring via cloudwatch + serverless's site.
 Not horrible, but could be better.
 - Better services / classes.
-I'm not really using classes and this truly is like a bag of scripts.
+This truly is like a bag of scripts.
 It works since I am effectively just running them on a cron.
-Could be better and may help me test better in the future. dataclass
+Could be better and may help me test better in the future.

 ## Local Setup
 ```bash
 make # Will install pyenv and make a virtual env